digi2600/comfyui.workflow-Full-Image-Works/README.md

    <li>The power lora loader by rgthree to load any lora's you wish.
    <li>The rgthree seed selector node makes seed control much easier and faster.
    <li>Main positive prompt (Green) and Negative prompt (Red).
-   <li>Image Comparer (rgthree) allowing you to compare each image in the batch to the original image.
+   <li>Image Comparer (rgthree) allows you to compare each image in the batch to the original image.
    <li>The preview image box should show each image generated in the batch, and is always the best way to save any image you choose.
    <li>And the ‘Batch Image’ box, where you can select the image you want to use in Step 2.
 This is an updated number scheme where the first image is 1, then 2, and so on.
 This will send *only* the image from the batch that you like to send to "step 2"-image adjustment.
   </li>